Hello, in this post we will discuss on Form GST ITC-04 i.e., Job work under GST.

 |e) Processing of hides, skins, and leather|

-FORM GST ITC-04 must be submitted by the principal manufacturer for every quarter.
-This should include the details of challans in respect of the following-
+The principal manufacturer must submit Form GST ITC-04 for every quarter.
+It should include the details of challans in respect of the following:

 - Goods sent to the job worker